 Prior to joining the ABC7, Jacqueline was the anchor of "WNCT 9 On Your Side Morning Edition" in eastern North Carolina.
 Prior to that assignment, she was the bureau reporter for WNCT in Jacksonville, NC.

 Jacqueline graduated with a bachelor's degree in journalism from the University of North Carolina at Chapel Hill.
 Go Heels!
 You can bet that if Carolina is playing in any sport, she will be watching!
 Jacqueline also was a member of UNC's All-Girl Cheerleading Squad and the Gamma Lambda chapter of Phi Mu.
 While in school, Jacqueline interned at all four news stations in Raleigh, North Carolina.

-Jacqueline was Miss North Carolina International 2016, where she actively advocates for PTSD awareness on behalf of active duty military, veterans and their families.
-She placed in the Top Ten at Miss International in July of 2016 and plans to start her own non-profit for families and victims suffering from PTSD.
+Jacqueline was Miss North Carolina International 2016, where she actively advocated for PTSD awareness on behalf of active duty military, veterans and their families.
+She placed in the Top Ten at Miss International in July of 2016 and continues to support victims and their families suffering from PTSD.
 She comes from five generations of military men and her father is currently serving in the Army.
-She says while the term "Army Brat" can sometimes have a negative connotation, she is thankful for her experience as the daughter of a service member, which has given her many opportunities in life such as living in Germany and Honduras.
+She says while the term "Army Brat" can sometimes have a negative connotation, she is thankful for her experience as the daughter of a service member, which has given her many opportunities in life such as living in new places around the world.

 Jacqueline can often be found at community events around the Suncoast and says if you see her out and about don't be shy, she loves meeting new people!

 Rick Adams joined the ABC 7 news team as a reporter in November 2015.
 He is a New Jersey native who is happy to leave the cold winters behind and now call Florida home.